eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-05_news-we-have-a-welcome-bot-now-let-s-welcome-it-.md

 - - -

-This page is synchronized from the post: [[News] We Have a Welcome Bot Now!!
-Let's Welcome It ^_^](https://steemit.com/@deanliu/news-we-have-a-welcome-bot-now-let-s-welcome-it-)
+This page is synchronized from the post: ['[News] We Have a Welcome Bot Now!!
+Let''s Welcome It ^_^'](https://steemit.com/@deanliu/news-we-have-a-welcome-bot-now-let-s-welcome-it-)